 Subgrantees will be authorized to mitigate health and safety hazards within the scope of the weatherization program pursuant to the CSD Health & Safety Plan, CSD Policies and Procedures, and CSD TRM.
-Subgrantees shall correct all safety hazards resulting from weatherization measure installation and relating to heating/cooling sources such as combustion appliances (carbon monoxide, back-drafting, etc.) and indoor air quality (adding mechanical ventilation, adding mechanical ventilation, and installing carbon monoxide alarms).
+Subgrantees shall correct all safety hazards resulting from weatherization measure installation and relating to heating/cooling sources such as combustion appliances (carbon monoxide, back-drafting, etc.) and indoor air quality (adding mechanical ventilation and installing carbon monoxide alarms).
 A combustion appliance safety check shall be performed on all dwelling units that contain gas appliances.
 Clients are informed in writing on the CSD 542 Weatherization Deferral Form of any health and safety issues that are found in the dwelling that cannot be remediated within the parameters of the weatherization program and are referred to other available resources.
-Other full deferral conditions related to health and safety include a client with a health condition that can be exacerbated by weatherization activities, sewage or sanitation problems, severe moisture issues, and extensive lead-based paint deterioration.
-The full deferral policy can be found in the TRM and Attachment R: Technical Reference Manual, Section 11.3 Deferral and Referral Policy.
+Other full deferral conditions related to health and safety include a client with a health condition that can be exacerbated by weatherization activities, sewage or sanitation problems, severe moisture issues, and extensive leadbased paint deterioration.
+The full deferral policy can be found in the TRM and Attachment R: Technical Reference Manual, Appendix E Health and Safety Requirements, Section 11.3 Deferral and Referral Policy.

+In a situation where circumstances dictate that some decisions must be made separately, the facts of the particular situation are used to make those decisions on a case-by-case basis within allowable program guidelines.
 As required by contract, Subgrantees are to refer clients to the local Housing and Community Development Department, U.S. Farmers Home Administration Housing Loan Program or other similar organizations or programs when the dwelling unit is ineligible because of the need for extensive repair.